davothebigafro/kry-code-test-repo/backend/README.md

 ```
 ## Containerisation

-Inside this project is a Dockerfile which can be used to build a Docker image for the front end of the web polling service.
+Inside this project is a Dockerfile which can be used to build a Docker image for the backend of the web polling service.